toros-astro/corral/docs/source/tutorial/tuto04.rst

         def __repr__(self):
             return "<Statistics of '{}'>".format(self.name.name)

-Si ya se leyeron las explicaciones en el capitulo anterior las unicas diferencias que tiene este modelo con los anteriores, son los parametros ``unique=True`` y ``userlist=False`` en las lineas donde se definen la relación para indicar que cada instancia de ``Name`` solo puede tener una instancia de ``Statistics``.

-Para crear la tabla ejecutamos en la linea de commandos nuevamente ``python in_corral createdb`` y solo se creara la tabla nueva sin alterar la forma y el contenido de las anteriores.
+If you have already read our last tutorial, the only differences this model has with the previous ones are the parameters ``unique=True`` and ``userlist=False`` on the lines where we define the relation.
+These are used to enforce that each instance of ``Name`` has one and only one instance of ``Statistics``.

+To create the table we execute once again on the command line ``python in_corral createdb`` and only the new table will be crated without changing the shape and form of the previous ones.

-Los Steps
+The Steps
 ---------

-Crearemos  4 stapes dentro del módulo ``my_pypeline/steps.py``.
+We will create four steps in the ``my_pypeline/steps.py`` module.

 #.
-Step 1: Creando Statistics para cada Name
+Step 1: Creating Statistics for each Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-En primer lugar en la parte de imports descomentar la linea ``# from . import models``; y luego editar la clase ``MyStep`` para que luzca como la siguiente:
+First, uncomment on the import section the line
+``# from . import models``; and then edit the class ``MyStep`` so that it looks like the following:

 .. code-block:: python